 The Special Educational Needs Governor is: Mrs Wendy Neale.

-If you have any concerns about the special educational provision for your child, or about special educational needs provision generally, please contact the school to speak to Mrs Andrew, who will be more than happy to help.
+If you have any concerns about the special educational provision for your child, or about special educational needs provision generally, please contact the school to speak to Mrs Shepherd, who will be more than happy to help.

 Cambridgeshire Local Offer